top of page

 The history of our Sphere Eclipse starts at 1922 Piedmont Circle in Atlanta GA were it was first installed in Doppler Recording Studios in 1978.
 Many legendary artists were recorded and mixed with this very console during its long tenure at Doppler.

 Interestingly, studio designer George Augspurger designed the main monitor speakers in Studios A & E at Doppler and also redesigned several other rooms as Doppler expanded in the 1980's.
-Upon tuning the control room for the mobile in 2023, George was reunited with the same Eclipse Type A console almost 50 years later.
+Upon tuning the control room for the mobile in 2023, George was reunited with the same Eclipse Type A console originally installed at Doppler almost 50 years past.

 "...It's got the top, it's got the bottom — a Neve to me is mushy on the bottom and an API doesn't have any bottom, but a Sphere is like both of them combined, with a hard bottom and a good top."